riccardobernardi/Assignment3-Bernardi-Buoso-Benetollo/README.md

 ### 3.1 PtrWrapper in different expressions

-When the expression is composed by two subexpressions (multiplication, addition, subtraction), the new eval takes as input a PtrWrapper and compute return the result of the operation between the eval() of the two child of the PtrWrapper given as input.
+When the expression is composed by two subexpressions (multiplication, addition, subtraction), the new eval takes as input a PtrWrapper and compute the result of the operation between the eval() of the two child of the PtrWrapper given as input.
-In the same way, the new next() function copute two next() that take as input the two child of the PtrWrapper given as input.
+In the same way, the new next() function compute two next() that take as input the two child of the PtrWrapper given as input.

 The main difference shows up in the setPtr() function in which we assign to child1 and child2 two new shared pointer to new PtrWrapper object, and then we call the setPtr() on the two child for the respective subexpression.